michaellunzer/evolution-astro-blog/src/content/posts/workout-week5-friday.md

   Straight-Bar Triceps Extension (drop set): 10 reps; lower the weight for 10 reps, and then lower the weight again for 10 reps.

   Rest 1 minute and then repeat circuit.
 Do this 4 times.
 Push yourself to stay at the same weight, or slightly increase the weight on each set.

+- Circuit 3: This couplet set is performed with little or no rest between each set until both exercises are completed.

+  Traveling Squat Jump: 30 reps.

+  One-Arm Cable Triceps Extension (drop set): 10 reps each arm; lower the weight for 10 reps each arm, and then lower the weight again for 10 reps each arm.

+Rest 1 minute and then repeat circuit.
+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.

+- Circuit 4: This couplet set is performed with little or no rest between each set until both exercises are completed.
+  Bench Jump-Over: 20 reps.

+  One-Arm Lying Cross-Body Dumbbell Triceps Extension: 12 reps each arm.

+Rest 1 minute and then repeat circuit.
+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.